Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Discussion

 The spectral properties of the persistent emission are typical of a hard spectral state (Section~\ref{subsec:spec discussion}), which is also the case for several other clocked bursters, including the prototype, GS\,1826$-$24 \citep[e.g.][]{Ubertini1999}.

 We also estimated the $\alpha$ parameter for bursts No. 5, 6 and 10, which has a high value of 120--130 (Section~\ref{subsubsec: alpha}).
 As a comparison, GS\,1826$-$24 had an $\alpha$ value of $\sim60$ \citep{Ubertini1999}.
 Further assuming that the mass and radius of the NS are $1.4M_\odot$ and $11.2$\,km, we estimated the mean hydrogen mass fraction at ignition to be $\bar{X}\approx0.09-0.11$ \citep[using equation (11) in][]{Galloway2022}, corresponding to helium-rich burst fuel.
-Since we expect the accreted gas from the K-type companion to be hydrogen-rich, this implies that most of the accreted hydrogen is consumed by stable burning before a helium burst ignites \citep[burning regime (III) in][]{Galloway2021}.
+For simplicity, here we assumed that the burst and the persistent emission have the same anisotropy factors.
+Since we expect the accreted gas from the K-type companion to be hydrogen-rich, this $\bar{X}$ value implies that most of the accreted hydrogen is consumed by stable burning before a helium burst ignites \citep[burning regime (III) in][]{Galloway2021}.